mre/endler.dev/content/2025/how-to-review-code/index.md

 ## If possible, try to run the code

-It's very easy to miss things when you look at a lot of code for a long time.
+Missing things becomes very easy when you look at a lot of code for a long time.
-I like to have a local copy of the code that I can play with.
+Having a local copy of the code that I can play with helps me a lot.
 I run the code, the tests, and the linters (if they're not already covered by CI).
-I move things around, break things, and try to understand how it works.
+Moving things around, breaking things, and trying to understand how it works is part of my process.
 After that, I revert the changes and, if needed, write down my findings in a comment.
-It can lead to better understanding.
+Better understanding can come from this approach.
-You can test user-facing changes like UI changes or error messages.
+User-facing changes like UI changes or error messages become testable.
-You might see constraints that weren't obvious from the code review.
+Constraints that weren't obvious from the code review might become visible.

 ## Don't be the bottleneck

 Code reviews are a bottleneck in the development process.
-Don't be the person who holds up the process.
+Avoid being the person who holds up the process.
 If you can't review the code in a reasonable time, let the author know.
-If you're not sure about something, ask for help.
+Uncertainty about something?
+Ask for help.
-If you don't have time to review the code, let the author know.
+No time to review the code?
+Let the author know.
 I'm still getting used to this, but I try to be more proactive about it.

 ## Never stop learning